brycie-boy/The_Cosmos/Nibbana.md

 ## Nibbana  #🧠

 Nibbana is a state that transends the conditioned world.
-The realization of nibbana comes though the blossoming of wisdom and delivers perfect peace, untarnished happiness, and the stilling of the minds compulsive drives.
+The realization of nibbana comes though the blossoming of wisdom though [[Insight meditation]] and delivers perfect peace, untarnished happiness, and the stilling of the minds compulsive drives.

 ___